git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 laying out its technical properties, interfaces and responsibilities.
 This can be viewed in its [POSIX specification](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap11.html).

-That's your TTY's, what you see when you move between them, on Linux / BSD systems, this you can switch between sessions via `<ctrl-alt-F1>` through `<ctrl-alt-F12>`.
+That's your TTY's, including text terminals and X sessions that live within them.
+On Linux / BSD systems, you can switch between sessions via `<ctrl-alt-F1>` through `<ctrl-alt-F12>`.

 ## Terminal emulators